Q-ship: Survivors

 A surviving example of the Q-ships is HMS Saxifrage, a Flower-class sloop of the Anchusa group completed in 1918.
 She was renamed in 1922 and served as the London Division RNR drill ship until 1988, when she was sold privately and remained moored at King's Reach on the Thames until 2016, when her mooring was sold to Thames Water to facilitate the Thames Tideway Tunnel project.
 President was towed to Chatham Dockyard, on the River Medway, in Kent, where she is now abandoned.

+She was towed from the Dockyard to the breakers on July 17, 2026.

 Q-ships in fiction

 The Alfred Noyes poem "Kilmeny" is about a Q-ship, a British trawler equipped with two deck guns that destroys a German submarine during World War I.

 In Ernest Hemingway's novel Islands in the Stream, the main character, Thomas Hudson, commands a Q-ship for the US Navy around Cuba as he hunts the survivors of a sunken German U-boat.

 In Edward L. Beach Jr.'s novel Run Silent, Run Deep, Japanese Q-ships make two appearances, with one surprising the Walrus and the second being attacked by the Eel in the final battle of the story.

 Malcolm Lowry's novel Under the Volcano (1947) tells the story of Geoffrey Firmin, an alcoholic British consul in the small Mexican town of Quauhnahuac, on the Day of the Dead, 2 November 1938.
 Geoffrey Firmin reflects back to his time as a naval officer during World War I, when he was court-martialed and subsequently decorated for his actions aboard a Q-ship (the captured German officers disappeared and were allegedly burned alive in the boiler).

 In the Clive Cussler book series Oregon Files, the main base of operations is a Q-ship, a converted lumber carrier.
 The crew are mercenaries and former US covert and military personnel who carry out missions around the world in support of US policy while earning their living performing mercenary operations.

 The 1951 movie Operation Pacific features a battle with a Q-Ship by the fictional submarine USS Thunderfish, inspired by an encounter with an enemy ship by the USS Growler.